janinavelasco/thePixelLeague.com/README.md

 thePixelLeague.com
 ==================

-I started this in Silex I don't know if that is actually what we want but It wasn't to bad just to set up a skeleton.
+I started this in Silex I don't know if that is actually what we want but It wasn't too bad just to set up a skeleton.

 The Pages as in where the html would go would be in the templates/ directory.
 I made HomePage.twig you can look at http://twig.sensiolabs.org/doc/templates.html to get a better idea of how to use the templates most of that stuff isn't nessecary to know for you guys.
 Basically just treat it like a